lakshmeghani/X-Clone/README.md

 # X-Clone using Tailwind CSS
-This project focuses on cloning modern, sleek responsive UI of `X` x.com.
+This project focuses on cloning the modern, sleek and responsive UI of `X` x.com.

 The live site can be accessed here: https://lseagle-x.netlify.app